ucl-sbde/BIM2BEM-with-zoning/README.md

 | Knowledge graph for OPS.ttl | RDF triples representing building components and relationships |

 # SCRIPT
-Scripts and automation tools are included in this repository, but are currently set to private during beta testing.
+Scripts and automation tools are maintained in the parent repository, but are currently set to private during beta testing.
 They will be made public after validation, or can be accessed upon request to the corresponding author for testing purposes.